CodeFreezr/rosettacode-to-go/README.md

 Rosette Code Go Sources

-What have we done:
+What we have done:
 1. Download from https://github.com/acmeism/RosettaCodeData
 2. Added sloc
-3. Append File & Folder
+3. Append File & Folder to the go-files
 4. go fmt -s -w .